 Below are the salary details of employees when they joined and current salary.

 To find out the variance percent change between these two numbers, let’s use the same formula as above.

 As we can see in cell D6, we got the error value; this is because whenever we divide the number by zero, we get division error value as #DIV/0!.

 The first argument of this function is Value, so for this, apply the percent change formula as usual.

 The second argument is value if error; this says what should be the value if the supplied calculation returns as the error value, so we need the result to be 0%.

-Now see we got rid of error value because of the IFERROR function.
+Now see, we got rid of the error value because of the IFERROR function.

 Below is the sales employee’s revenue generation comparison from last month to this month.